amiaopensource/vrecord/Resources/Documentation/settings.md

 **Select a recording directory** — Choose the location (on an internal or external hard drive) where you want your resulting video files and logs to be saved.

 **Select video input** — Choose how the video signal will be entering the capture device.
 You can receive the video signal through Composite, SDI, Component, or S-Video cables.
+The "Scan supported a/v inputs" button will test your capture hardware against each input type, to see what is and is not supported.

 **Select audio input** — Choose how the audio signal will be entering the capture device.
 You can receive the audio signal through Analog (such as XLR), SDI, or other digital audio cables.
+The "Scan supported a/v inputs" button will test your capture hardware against each input type, to see what is and is not supported.

 **Select file format** — Choose the file format that you want the video to be saved in.
 This is also often called the container.